kylejbrk/standard-notes-open-extended/code-editor/README.md

 1. Clone the [code-editor](https://github.com/standardnotes/code-editor) repository from GitHub.

-2. Run `npm install` to install required dependencies.
+2. Run `yarn` to install required dependencies.

 3. Open `index.html` in your browser where the editor will be running.